 Transform shift to a different ecosystem.
 In this Standard, specifically referring to an agro-ecosystem or urban ecosystem.

-Translocation the movement of organisms to a different part of the landscape or aquatic environment.
+Translocation the movement of organisms from one part of the landscape or aquatic environment to another.

 Treatment interventions or actions undertaken to achieve restoration, such as substrate amendment, exotics control, habitat conditioning, reintroductions.